-Federal student loan offers the best interest rates and terms, for most of the borrowers.
-Private student loans can be the next best option if you fall short of your cost of attendance in federal student loans.
+Federal student loans offer the best interest rates and terms, for most of the borrowers.
+Private student loans can be the next best option if you fall short of your attendance in federal student loans.

-At instances, if you find yourself in this situation you can consider credit loans besides the loan offered by big banks and online lenders.
-Not only Credit Union Student loans offer a better overall experience but a competitive term also.
+At instances, if you find yourself in this situation, you can consider Credit Union Student loans besides the loan offered by big banks and online lenders.
+Not only Credit Union Student loans provide a better overall experience but a competitive term also.